-Within the College, a maximum of 50 hours in a major is allowed within the 120 hours required for graduation.
+Within the College, a maximum of 50 hours in a department or major is allowed to count towards the 120 hours required for graduation.
+Additional hours within a department or major may be taken, but will not count towards the total 120 hours required for graduation.
 All courses taken within a major or minor department count toward the major or minor GPA.
 For a student majoring in a department with two or more majors, 6 additional hours in the department but outside the student’s major are also allowed.

 These stipulations exclude required related courses from other departments.
 For students majoring in English, WRI 111 is excluded.
 For students majoring in a foreign language, elementary courses in that language are also excluded.
 These limits may be exceeded in unusual circumstances only by action of the Committee on Academic Affairs.

 To satisfy graduation requirements, a student must select one, and only one, of the following options, which will receive official recognition on the student’s permanent record:

 - A single major and a minor

 - A single major and a double minor

 - A single major and a triple minor